 There are two ways to do this.

-One, If you want to holistically look at which all apps make use of what components of your phone you can go into your Android Settings and look for Apps and Notifications.
+One, If you want to look holistically at which all apps make use of what components of your phone you can go into your Android Settings and look for Apps and Notifications.
 After tapping on App Permissions, it will list all categories with the number of apps mentioned.
 You can tap on the category and look at which apps are making use of that category and change that status.

 For example, Instagram will need your camera and microphone to allow you to upload pictures and videos, but it requesting your contacts or SMS is not necessary, and you can deny that.